top of page

 O JESULEIN

-This highly original program proposes the creation of an imaginary Christmas Oratorio, initially composed of works by 17th-century German composers.
-A large portion of these works are previously unpublished and come from the extensive Düben collection housed at the Uppsala University Library.
+This highly original program presents the first performance of an imaginary Christmas Oratorio made up of works by 17th-century German composers.
+A large portion of these works have never been published and come from the extensive Düben collection housed in the library of the University of Uppsala.

 Capucine KELLER and Julia WISCHIEWSKI, sopranos